Mu operator: Example 2: The unbounded μ-operator is not primitive-recursive

 if any ψ(x, i) = 0 where 0≤i≤s.
 Thus the Π is acting like a Boolean AND.

 The function μy produces as "output" a single natural number y = {0, 1, 2, 3, ...}.
 However, inside the operator one of a couple "situations" can appear: (a) a "number-theoretic function" χ that produces a single natural number, or (b) a "predicate" R that produces either {t = true, f = false}.
 (And, in the context of partial recursive functions Kleene later admits a third outcome: "μ = undecided".)

 Kleene splits his definition of the unbounded μ-operator to handle the two situations (a) and (b).
 For situation (b), before the predicate R(x, y) can serve in an arithmetic capacity in the product Π, its output {t, f} must first be "operated on" by its representing function χ to yield {0, 1}.
 And for situation (a) if one definition is to be used then the number theoretic function χ must produce zero to "satisfy" the μ-operator.
 With this matter settled, he demonstrates with single "Proof III" that either types (a) or (b) together with the five primitive recursive operators yield the (total) recursive functions, with this proviso for a total function:

 For all parameters x, a demonstration must be provided to show that a y exists that satisfies (a) μyψ(x, y) or (b) μyR(x, y).

 Kleene also admits a third situation (c) that does not require the demonstration of "for all x a y exists such that ψ(x, y)."
 He uses this in his proof that more total recursive functions exist than can be enumerated; c.f. footnote Total function demonstration.

-Kleene's proof is informal and uses an example similar to the first example, but first he casts the μ-operator into a different form that uses the "product-of-terms" Π operating on function χ that yields a natural number n, which can be any natural number, and 0 in the instance when the u-operator's test is "satisfied".
+Kleene's proof is informal and uses an example similar to the first example, but first he casts the μ-operator into a different form that uses the "product-of-terms" Π operating on function χ that yields a natural number n, which can be any natural number, and 0 in the instance when the μ-operator's test is "satisfied".

 The definition recast with the Π-function: